IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/notifications.md

 ## Example 1D

 The following example shows a `LOGISTICS_EVENT_RECEIVED` Notification after a LogisticsEvent is submitted.
+The notification will include a link to the Logistics Event via the defined [hasEventType](https://onerecord.iata.org/ns/api#hasEventType) property, which SHOULD be used only in case the [hasEventType](https://onerecord.iata.org/ns/api#hasEventType) is equal to `LOGISTICS_EVENT_RECEIVED`.

 !!! note
     Notifications will be triggered for the creation of a new Logistics Event on a Logistics Object solely when the subscription property ['includeSubscriptionEventType'](https://onerecord.iata.org/ns/api#includeSubscriptionEventType) contains the value ['LOGISTICS_EVENT_RECEIVED'](https://onerecord.iata.org/ns/api#LOGISTICS_EVENT_RECEIVED).
 On the contrary, this notification will be omitted.